renatawong/renatawong.github.io/_pages/resources.md

 ## Chang Gung Medical Foundation IRB approval

 Prof. Wong holds a joint appointment with the Department of Neurology at Chang Gung Memorial Hospital, Keelung.
-Research projects in the lab that involve human subject data may obtain Institutional Review Board (IRB) approval through her affiliation.
+Research projects in the lab that involve human subject data may obtain Institutional Review Board (IRB) approval free of charge through her affiliation.